gouiferda/RTv1/README.md

 ## Hmza to do
 - research on ray tracing and vectors
 - look for plane/line intersection
+- look for cylinder/line intersection
+- look for cone/line intersection
 - research on how to add specular and diffuse mode
 - create maps json parser